 Your view choices are good from either set of buildings.
 One set faces the pool and beach, the other faces the lagoon for sunsets and is closer to the main restaurant and bar.

-Food served here at the 16 Degrees Restaurant is quite good by often disappointing Central American standards, overseen by a chef who has clearly studied the craft.
+Food served here at The Clubhouse Restaurant is quite good by often disappointing Central American standards, overseen by a chef who has clearly studied the craft.
 You can get upscale versions of Belizean classics, enjoy some fresh seafood prepared with flair, or get your standard international favorites.
 They try to utilize local ingredients and flavors and have a small organic garden on site.
 The bar at the pool is joined by a larger one in the main building, which is filled with polished local hardwoods and has a view of the lagoon and mountains through walls of glass.

-There are a few other restaurants a walk, bike, or short ride down the road and a daily free shuttle to Placencia village 15-20 minutes away.
+You can also order food at the beach bar.
+Then there are a few other restaurants a walk, bike, or short ride down the road and a daily free shuttle to Placencia village 15-20 minutes away.
 Airport pickups are generally included in the rates if you’re not arriving by car.

 Staffers can arrange all kinds of excursions on the water, including fishing and snorkeling, or you can head the other direction.
 Inland there are Mayan ruins, jungles to explore, and caves to go tubing through.